LmTinyToon/TinyRender/README.md

 # TinyRender
-It is my attemp to create own small render (for educational purposes).
+It is my attemp to create own small render (for educational purposes) on C++ lanugage.
 I am planning to implement basic algorithms of computer graphics in this project.

+NOTE: I am developing this project on Windows platform.